fideloper/Vaprobash/readme.md

 The goal of this project is to create easy to use bash scripts in order to provision a Vagrant server.

-1. This targets Ubuntu LTS releases, currently 12.04
+1. This targets Ubuntu LTS releases, currently 12.04.*
 2. This project will give users various popular options such as LAMP, LEMP
 3. This project will attempt some modularity.
 For example, users might choose to install a Vim setup, or not.

+Some further assumptions and self-imposed restrictions.
+If you find yourself needing or wanting the following, then other provisioning tool would better suited ([Chef](http://www.getchef.com), [Puppet](http://puppetlabs.com), [Ansible](http://www.ansibleworks.com)).

+* If other OSes need to be accounted for
+* If dependency management becomes complex (for example, installing Laravel may depend on Composer.
+Setting a document root for a project may change depending on Nginx or Apache).

 ## Instructions